Faranio/Unconstrained_ALPR/README.md

 ## A word on GPU and CPU

 We know that not everyone has an NVIDIA card available, and sometimes it is cumbersome to properly configure CUDA.
 Thus, we opted to set the Darknet makefile to use CPU as default instead of GPU to favor an easy execution for most people instead of a fast performance.
 Therefore, the vehicle detection and OCR will be pretty slow.
 If you want to accelerate them, please edit the Darknet makefile variables to use GPU.

+## In this repository

+The main.py file is responsible for running the Unconstrained ALPR on videos.